heusalagroup/fi.hg.core/README.md

 npm i 'moment-timezone' '@types/moment-timezone'
 ```

-If you're going to develop NodeJS app, you might want to install also types for NodeJS (this should be obvious though):
+If you're going to develop NodeJS app, you might want to install also types for
+NodeJS (this should be obvious though):

 ```shell
 npm install --save-dev @types/node
 ```

+### TypeScript configurations

+The `"experimentalDecorators": true,` option must also be enabled in your
+TypeScript configuration in your project's `./tsconfig.json`.

 ### Checking out a project with git submodules